atdd-bdd/GherkinExecutorForJava/README.md

 ## A Collection Example

 In `examples.feature` is an example of dealing with a collection.
-There is a collection of records (objects0 of the `LabelValue` type.
+There is a collection of records (objects of the `LabelValue` type).
 In the glue code for the Given, they are added to the solution object.
 The example uses the ID type for the label with the validation shown previously.

 The interface to this object includes a method to set a filter and a method to retrieve a sum of records/objects